notificationapi-com/docs/docs/reference/js-client.md

 </TabItem>
 </Tabs>

-### Adding the NotificationAPI Service Worker file to your site
+### Service Worker Setup (Required for Web Push)

 Download [this file](../../assets/files/notificationapi-service-worker.js) and place it in the "public" folder of your web application.
-For example, if you are using react, the file should go in the public folder.`
+For example, if you are using react, the file should go in the `public` folder.

 ## Your First Example